What is seborrhea?

 Find the underlying cause, your veterinarian may run some diagnostic tests which may include:

-- Complete blood count, biochemical profile, and urinalysis to check for underlying medical conditions such as diabetes.
+- Biochemical profile, complete blood count, and urinalysis to check for underlying medical conditions such as diabetes.

 - Skin scrapings and skin cytology to check for bacterial or fungal infection.

-- Allergy testings including food elimination trials or skin prick tests.
+- Allergy testing such as food elimination trials or skin prick tests.

 - T3 or T4 tests to check for hyperthyroidism.